Academic Title:

 Biosketch

-My research interests are in the identification of non-pharmacological approaches to increase positive outcomes of Medication for Opioid Use Disorder (OUD) Treatment (primarily, methadone).
+My research interests are in the identification of novel approaches to increase retention and adherence to evidence-based treatments for opioid use disorder.

 Other areas of research interest include:

--Implementation and clinical outcomes of telemedicine-based delivery of medication for OUD in rural jails and other settings (collaboration with Eric Weintraub, MD)
+-Implementation and clinical outcomes of hub-and-spoke telemedicine-based buprenorphine treatment in rural jails and other settings

 Research/Clinical Keywords

-Opioid Use Disorder, Learning and Memory, Substance Use Disorders, Methadone Treatment, Individual Differences, Susceptibility and Resilience to SUD, Medication for Opioid Use Disorder (MOUD) Treatment, Telemedicine for OUD
+Opioid Use Disorder, Substance Use Disorders, Methadone Treatment, Individual Differences, Susceptibility and Resilience to SUD, Medication for Opioid Use Disorder (MOUD) Treatment, Telemedicine for OUD, Addiction

 Highlighted Publications